 Whatever you do to protect your Pauley’s Pup, keep an eye on the clock, and more importantly, how your dog seems to be handling the cold.
 Only leave them outside for as long as they need to be.

-For more tips on caring for you dog or puppy, or to introduce a brand new canine member to your family, visit Pauley’s Pups, small breed pet store in Ashland, VA.
+For more tips on caring for you dog or puppy, or to introduce a brand new canine member to your family, contact Pauley’s Pups, small breed pet store in Ashland, VA.